FatemehAhsan/Compiler/README.md

 # Getting Started

-For a simple run you can only copy your input file in [src/t1.cool](src/t1.cool) path and run the project then you will see the output will generated in [src/t1.s](src/t1.s) path.
+For a simple run you can only copy your input file in [input path](src/main/java/t1.cool) path and run the project then you will see the output will generated in [src/t1.s](src/main/java/t1.s) path.

 # Contact